sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

 #### Labels

-To label your machines as specific nodes add the following items to your `ansible-vars.yaml` file:
+To label your machines as specific nodes, add the following items to your ansible-vars.yaml file:

 ```yaml
 node_labels: